Emondrax007/W-O-R-L-D-T-O-N-E/README.md

 Worldtone is developed using Python and the Tkinter GUI toolkit.
 The Google Translate API is used to provide translation services.

 Contributing

 Contributions to Worldtone are welcome.
 Please feel free to open issues or pull requests.

 License
-Worldtone is licensed under the GNU licence3
+Worldtone is licensed under the GNU GENERAL PUBLIC LICENSE